Abdulla Yusuf Helal: Czech First League

-Slavia Prague

 On 4 January 2019, Slavia Prague announced the signing of Helal from Bohemians 1905, and loaned him out for the rest of the season.
 On 17 September 2019, Helal entered the history again by being the first player from the GCC countries to participate in a 2019–20 UEFA Champions League match against Internazionale.

-Slovan Liberec (loan)

 On 4 August 2020, Slavia loaned Helal to Slovan Liberec with two other players.
 22 October 2020, he scored the only goal in a 1–0 win against Gent in the 2020–21 UEFA Europa League.

-Persija Jakarta
+Indonesia and return to the Czech Republic

 Helal officially joined the capital club Persija Jakarta on 20 July 2022.
-On 31 July 2022, he made his league debut by substituted Hanif Sjahbandi in the 64th minute, in a 2–1 winning match against Persis at Patriot Candrabhaga Stadium.
+On 31 July 2022, he made his Liga 1 debut by substituted Hanif Sjahbandi in the 64th minute, in a 2–1 winning match against Persis at Patriot Candrabhaga Stadium.

-Mladá Boleslav

 On 28 June 2023, Helal signed with Mladá Boleslav one-year contract.

-Return to Boehmians

 Before the 2024–25 season, Helal returned to Bohemians 1905, where he started European part of his career.